dudseal/renamelater/readme.md

 git push -u origin branch_name #pushes the branch to the remote (the cloud synced repo on github)

 git checkout branch_name #moves you to the existing branch named branch_name

+#After you finish your branch, create a pull request in github
 ```